MBODM/pingalive-go/README.md

 - Used Windows OS version is `Windows 10 Pro 21H2 Build 19044.2486`
 - The executable size is 1.6 MB (the Rust version is 219 KB)
 - The tool is developed with `VS Code 1.76.0` (with active `Go` extension)
-- The tool is using a `cmd.exe /c start ping.exe` approach.
+- The tool is using a `cmd.exe /c start ping.exe` approach
 - Approach-Reason1: Text issues with the non-UTF8 Windows console.
 - Approach-Reason2: The CTRL+C handling (or the need of `SetConsoleCtrlHandler` Windows calls).
 - Approach-Reason3: Way more complexity (maintain child process, stdout, signals).